Dawood Ibrahim

 He was designated a global terrorist by India and the United States in 2003, with a reward of US$25 million on his head for his suspected role in the 1993 Bombay bombings.
-In 2011, he was named number three on "The World's 10 Most Wanted Fugitives" by the U.S. Federal Bureau of Investigation and Forbes.
-Recently, the Pakistani government listed Dawood and 87 others in its sanction list in order to avoid FATF sanctions.
+In 2011, he was named number two on "The World's 10 Most Wanted Fugitives" by the US Federal Bureau of Investigation and fourth on Forbes.
+In 2020, the Pakistani government listed Dawood and 87 others in its sanction list in order to avoid FATF sanctions.
 He has been reported to live in Karachi, Pakistan, though the government of Pakistan denies it.
-In 2020, the Indian government sold off Dawood's six properties in his ancestral village in Ratnagiri district in coastal Konkan in Maharashtra.
-The government organized the e-auction of his properties under the Smugglers and Foreign Exchange Manipulators (Forfeiture of Property) Act (SAFEMA), 1976.
-In November 2017, Dawood's three properties, including the famous Rounaq Afroz Restaurant, also known as Delhi Zaika, were auctioned off by the government.

 Early life

 Dawood Ibrahim was born on 26 December 1955 to a Konkani Muslim family in Khed in Maharashtra, India.
 His father, Ibrahim Kaskar, worked as a head constable with the Mumbai Police and his mother, Amina Bi, was a homemaker.

-He lived in the Zadgaon area of Dongri and attended Ahmed Sailor High School, from which he dropped out.
+He lived in the area of Dongri, Mumbai and attended Ahmed Sailor High School, from which he dropped out.